Aiizon/Aiizon/README.md

 - Happy to meet you I'm Aizon ✌️
 - Learning developer, currently in school 🎓
 - Some experience in web developement 📄
-- Loving me some PHP
+- Loving me some PHP 🖥️
+- Trying to learn Next.js ⚛️
 - Always down to help you <3

 <!---